sdpalley/docs.erisindustries.com/tutorials/services-making.md

 website = ""
 ```

 What changed here?
-Well we added a `dependency` of the chain.
+Well, we added a `dependency` on the chain.
 And we used the eris name of the chain we've been working with.
 We could also have that link be:

 ```toml
 chains = ["$chain"]